-- Martin Schoonen presented to the committee an Arial view of the campus interim master plan which is in design. - Task force about planning on campus was presented for sustainability, social environment, and economic aspects. - A total of 42 buildings on campus where some are currently in use and several that are not.
+- Martin Schoonen presented to the committee an Aerial view of the campus interim master plan which is in design. - Task force about planning on campus was presented for sustainability, social environment, and economic aspects. - A total of 50 buildings on campus where some are currently in use and several that are not.
 This includes some academic buildings and resident halls. - BBB is preparing a Master Plan and they will develop a map to make a center hub for core academic buildings and resident halls. - The new Library is not complete although it is anticipated to open in approximately two years. - There was discussion about re-opening the RR station although it is currently in review.
-A cost of ~\$50 million dollars for new platform.
+A cost of ~\$50 million dollars for new platform. - Marine Science station is adjacent to the ocean and will benefit the marine sciences program.

-- Marine Science station is adjacent to the ocean and will benefit the marine sciences program. - Campus dining facility has a cafeteria, a Student Center to sit down and have a meal. - There is a 450 seat theater that was renovated and cleaned up which has the largest seating area available east of the Shinnecock canal. - A proposed 2000 2500 students would keep college in tack. - One of two wind turbines which are hooked up to the net. - The Mansion on campus was converted to an inn, the windmill was relocated for a kids' playhouse and in 1965 the college was started for the town which eventually LIU took it over. - Sewage treatment plant will go on campus in a closed structure and a new Green house to be considered. - Ramona inquired about natural vegetation on the campus. - Restoration area for natural vegetation with native plants species which our students will grow in the green house - Organic fertilizer to be used on campus.
-Including rain water collection, rare plants, and raising awareness. - Bob asked parking issue, small cars versus large vehicles.
-Parking takes land surface compared to cost of building garages which can be approx 4-5 times the cost of open lots. - They do have shuttle buses but would like to minimize parking areas. - Loan bicycle to students to create incentives to ride on the small campus. - Gil asked how many parking spaces were available although Martin was unsure at the time. - Malcolm asked how deep the water table is.
+- Campus dining facility has a cafeteria, a Student Center to sit down and have a meal. - There is a 450 seat theater that was renovated and cleaned up which has the largest seating area available east of the Shinnecock canal. - A proposed 2000 2500 students would keep college in tack. - The campus has a windmill that provides some power for the Montauk residence halls. - The Mansion on campus was converted to an inn, the windmill was relocated for a kids' playhouse and in 1965 the college was started for the town which eventually LIU took it over. - Sewage treatment plant will go on campus in a closed structure and a new Green house to be considered. - Ramona inquired about natural vegetation on the campus. - The campus is planning to convert one area to a meadow with native plants species which our students will grow in the green house - Organic fertilizer is being used on campus. - The campus is also considering including rain water collection. - The campus is protecting any rare plants found growing naturally. - Bob asked about the parking situation and if there was any consideration for small cars versus large vehicles.
+Parking takes land surface compared to cost of building garages which can be approx 4-5 times the cost of open lots. - Loan bicycle to students to create incentives to ride on the small campus. - Gil asked how many parking spaces were available although Martin was unsure at the time. - Malcolm asked how deep the water table is.
 It is approximately ~30 feet which allows leaching systems and permitted to drain as is. - Supply well on campus for water and fire hazard for protection was discussed. - Possible reuse of existing buildings such as the old gym to be the receiving, facilities, etc. which will keep trucks off campus. - Cell tower has a radio station with a rolling lease but can change with the Radio center have a lease of 18 yrs. - Storm water features to create ponds or wetlands. - Bob asked about standard roofs versus green roofs.
 Opportunity to put solar panels. - Malcolm mentioned about solar energy and flat roofs. - Geo thermal ground water systems from parking lot using heat pump. - Nick inquired about environmental friendly supplemental heating systems for their bus garage.
 The waste oil from the motor pool can burn used oil and save thousands of dollars in cost. http://cleanburn.com/